NAIMES STUDENT SPOTLIGHT AWARD

 Eligibility: Active duty personnel, veterans, and active duty military spouses from all service branches are invited to submit an application.
 ROTC students and military academy students are not eligible to apply.
 Students must be current students seeking an undergraduate or graduate degree.

-Deadline: The deadline to submit the application, resume, and essay (use the attached form) is 30 September 2015.
-(The online application form includes the space to upload a resume and a project.
+Deadline: The deadline to submit the application, resume, and essay (use the attached form) is 30 September 2016.
+(The online application form includes the space to upload a resume and your essay.
 There should be one application submission only.
 Incomplete applications will not be considered.

 Validation of College Credits Earned: Applicants pursuing an undergraduate degree are required to validate the number of college credits earned at the time of application.
 (See attached resume form in the Submission steps below.)

-- Upload Project and Resume (click here for Resume template NAIMES Scholarship Resume Form) NOTE: Resume form only required for undergraduates.
+2. Upload your Essay and Resume (click here for Resume template NAIMES Scholarship Resume Form) NOTE: Resume form not required for graduate student applications.

 Click the Image Below to Start Spotlight Scholarship Application